Frequently Asked Questions

 How do law schools evaluate my application?

 Usually, law schools consider LSAT scores, grade point average, personal statements, letters of recommendation and extracurricular activities.
-Most law schools usually require a minimum 3.0 GPA and a 155 LSAT score.
+Most law schools usually require a minimum GPA of 3.0 and a minimum LSAT score of 155.

 What law school is best for me?

-Your LSAT score and grade point average will largely determine the tier of law school where you are likely to be most competitive.
-A student with a 3.9 grade point average and a 172 LSAT score may be a competitive applicant for Yale or Columbia Law School.
+Your LSAT score and GPA will largely determine the tier of law school where you're likely to be most competitive.
+A student with a GPA of 3.9 and an LSAT score of 172 may be a competitive applicant for Yale or Columbia Law School.
 Naturally, students may also be interested in attending public or private law schools in the Southeast region.
 Law schools also seek gender, race, economic and geographical diversity.
-If you are a member of an underrepresented group, your application may be highly valued.
-Attending the Pre-Law Fair will help also you gain insightful information from participating law schools.
+If you're a member of an underrepresented group, your application may be highly valued.
+Attending the Pre-Law Fair will also help you gain insightful information from participating law schools.

 What field of law should I consider?